 |袖口巾 / Sleeve Opening||9||9.5||10||10.5||11||スリット長 / Slit Length||49.5||46.5||51||55||59|

 - The UL All-weather product is our ultralight waterproof rainwear made of ultrathin, moisture-permeable fabric.
-Please handle with care as it can be torn or ripped when rubbed against rocks or scratched by spiky branches.
+Please handle it with care as it can be torn or ripped when rubbed against rocks or scratched by spiky branches.

 - The UL All-weather product is comfortable when you are on the move in a relatively warm environment.
 However, it is less warm than normal water-resistant jackets or winter hard shells so we strongly recommend you wear a merino wool base layer to keep you warm especially when severe weather is to be expected.

 - To maximize moisture-permeability, after-use care is necessary.
-The performances of the membrane, the performances of the facing and lining can be impaired by dirt, sweat, and skin oil, or other substances.
+The performances of the membrane, and the performances of the facing and lining can be impaired by dirt, sweat, skin oil, or other substances.
 Please follow the washing instructions of each product to properly wash, dry, and keep it clean.

 - When the surface water-repellent coating is hindered, so is moisture-permeability.
 If you notice the water repellency has been weakened, tumble dry at low temperature or apply heat by the hairdryer to restore the water repellency.
 Please note that initial water repellency is meant to be weakened by repeated washing.
 Use water repellents for regular care.